 - Open Flames – Open flames and items which can easily cause a fire such as open coiled appliances are prohibited.

-- Vegetation of a Combustible Nature – Christmas trees, tumbleweeds, tree branches, etc. may not be used.
+- Vegetation of a Combustible Nature – Christmas trees, tumbleweeds, tree branches, etc. are prohibited.

 - Light Strings - Light strings cannot be hung up in the hallways or on student doors but may be displayed in individual rooms.
 Light string wall/ceiling damage is one of the most common forms of assessed damages at the end of the year.

-- Covered Surfaces – Doors may not be covered more than 50%.
+- Covered Surfaces – Doors, walls and ceilings may not be covered more than 50%.
 Students may cover bulletin boards and have drapes/curtains/shades on the windows.
 Blinds provided must remain in place.
 Students may not drape or hang fabric on walls or ceilings.

 - Lamps - Sun lamps, halogen lamps, and tanning beds.

-- Appliances - Open-faced electrical or heating appliances including hot plates, broilers, space heaters, immersion heaters, toaster ovens, air fryers, and George Foreman Grills.
-Also, see Items Not Permitted in the Residence Halls or Public Areas.
+- Cooking Appliances - Open-faced electrical or heating appliances including hot plates, broilers, space heaters (unless provided by University Student Housing), immersion heaters, toaster ovens/toasters, air fryers, electric griddles/grills, waffle makers and George Foreman Grills/sandwich presses.

 - Large Coffee Pots - Coffee pots with a capacity of more than four cups.

-- Grills - Charcoal, kerosene, propane, or electric grills are prohibited.
-Charcoal, kerosene, and propane should not be stored in residence halls.
+- Grills - Charcoal, kerosene, propane, wood pellet, or electric grills are prohibited for residence hall students.
+Charcoal, kerosene, wood pellets, and propane should not be stored in residence halls.

-- Spray Paint - Spray paint cannot be stored in residence halls.
+- Spray Paint - Spray paint cannot be stored or utilized in the residence halls.

 - Flammable Liquid or Compressed Gases - Use or storage of any type of flammable liquids or compressed gases.